 If you are planning to adjust status to lawful permanent resident (LPR), you can expect U.S. Citizenship and Immigration Services (USCIS) to ask you about, as well as check your record for, past criminal activity.

-You will notice several questions about this on Form I-485 (the primary form for adjusting status), such as "Have you ever, in or outside of the United States, knowingly committed any crime of moral turpitude or a drug-related offense for which you have not been arrested," and "Have you ever, in or outside of the United States, been arrested, cited, charged, convicted, fined, or imprisoned for breaking or violating any law or ordinance, excluding traffic violations."
+You will notice several relevant questions on Form I-485 (the primary form for adjusting status), such as "Have you ever, in or outside of the United States, knowingly committed any crime of moral turpitude or a drug-related offense for which you have not been arrested," and "Have you ever, in or outside of the United States, been arrested, cited, charged, convicted, fined, or imprisoned for breaking or violating any law or ordinance, excluding traffic violations."

-The underlying issue is whether you are "inadmissible" to the United States.
+Again, the underlying issue is whether you are "inadmissible" to the United States.
 For more about inadmissibility based on criminal history, see Can You Get a Green Card If You Have a Criminal Record?

-Moral turpitude is a legal concept defined in law dictionaries as "conduct that is considered contrary to community standards of justice, honesty or good morals," and further interpreted by many court decisions.
-Neither a formal arrest nor a court conviction is necessary for USCIS to deny an application for a green card on moral turpitude grounds.
-There are three primary categories of crimes involving moral turpitude:
+Moral turpitude is a legal concept defined in law dictionaries as "conduct that is considered contrary to community standards of justice, honesty or good morals," and further interpreted by many federal court decisions.
+Neither a formal arrest nor a court conviction is necessary for USCIS to deny an application for a green card on crime involving moral turpitude (CIMT) grounds.

 There are three main categories of crimes involving moral turpitude:

 The list of acts and crimes that are considered to be of moral turpitude is long.
 Even the act of lying on an immigrant visa application could be viewed as involving moral turpitude and a crime, because it defrauds the U.S. government.

 If an applicant lies to avoid divulging a past crime, the problem becomes more serious, particularly if the first crime was also one of moral turpitude.
 Two crimes of moral turpitude will automatically result in visa denial and render the person inadmissible to the U.S. and ineligible for a green card.